 One downside with selling stuff on Facebook is that many of these groups are public, making all your activities all out.
-This includes your attempt to get rid of the candle stand you received from your friend last Christmas, to her annoyance.
+This includes your attempt to get rid of the candle stand you received from your friend last Christmas.
 The upside is you can buy almost everything on it.

 Try selling your stuff in the Netherlands on “Koningsdag” (King’s Day)

-While there are always die-hard enthusiasts for everything, for regular sellers like you and I who likely want to get rid of a small quantity of stuff without spending too much effort, it should still be fine to get to the market between nine to 10 AM.
+While there are always die-hard enthusiasts for everything, for regular sellers like you and me who likely want to get rid of a small quantity of stuff without spending too much effort, it should still be fine to get to the market between 9 AM to 10 AM.

 This is especially so when you live in the city with ample spaces in the various squares/parks.
-There should be no lacking space for even the late-risers who partied past midnight drinking lots of cheap beers dancing to cheesy Dutch music with patriotic drunks dressed in complete orange.
+There should be no lacking space for even the late risers who partied past midnight, drinking lots of cheap beers and dancing to cheesy Dutch music with patriotic drunks dressed in complete orange.

 This is true only, of course, when the weather is good, and it is not raining.
-You may want to be there early on rainy days (364 days of the year).
-To pick a good spot that is covered. 😉 For example, by awnings on the sides of buildings.
+You may want to be there early on rainy days (364 days of the year), to pick a good spot that is covered. 😉

 King’s Day tips